 In addition, explosive blasting may be utilized to break rock for excavation within the substation construction site.
-The fact that the noise generation from blasting would occur in isolated events removes it from the continuous, background, and intermittent noise category that defines equivalent sound level, L{dn} , and corresponding levels of sensitivity within the community.
+The fact that the noise generation from blasting would occur in isolated events removes it from the continuous, background, and intermittent noise category that defines equivalent sound level, Ldn, and corresponding levels of sensitivity within the community.
 For example, a jet flyover at 1,000 feet has a high sound pressure level of approximately 105 dB (Arizona Department of Transportation 2008), but in most environments, is not a recurring event that would contribute to typical noise levels.
 Similarly, a single explosive blast event may be equivalent to a thunderclap (120 dB) at the source (TVA 2018).
-In contrast, ongoing noise generated by heavy equipment used during construction activities would fall under the standard continuous, background, and intermittent noise category that determines L{dn} and associated community sensitivity.
+In contrast, ongoing noise generated by heavy equipment used during construction activities would fall under the standard continuous, background, and intermittent noise category that determines Ldn and associated community sensitivity.

 Construction Noise - Under the Action Alternative, substation construction activities would last for approximately three years and would be limited to daytime hours.
-During construction, noise would be generated by a variety of equipment including standard pickup trucks, dump trucks, concrete trucks, feller-bunchers, bulldozers, excavators, graders, pile-drivers, augers, rollers, and explosive blasting.
+During construction, noise would be generated by a variety of equipment including standard pick-up trucks, dump trucks, concrete trucks, feller-bunchers, bulldozers, excavators, graders, pile-drivers, augers, rollers, and explosive blasting.
 Typical noise levels from this equipment is expected to be 85 dBA or less at a distance of 50 feet from the construction equipment, with the exception of pile-drivers and explosive blasting, which produce noise levels of up to 95 dBA at a distance of 50 feet (FHWA 2016).

-The closest sensitive noise receptors to the proposed substation footprint (within which structures would be built and the majority of construction noise would be produced) are outdoor recreation areas including the Melton Lake Greenway trail, the Centennial Golf Course, and Haw Ridge Park, which are located approximately 130 feet, 260 feet, and 310 feet from substation footprint, respectively, at their closest points (Figure 2).
+The closest sensitive noise receptors to the proposed substation footprint (within which structures would be built and the majority of construction noise would be produced) are outdoor recreation areas including the Melton Lake Greenway trail, the Centennial Golf Course, and Haw Ridge Park, which are located approximately 130 feet, 260 feet, and 310 feet from substation footprint, respectively, at their closest points (Figure 3).
 Based on straight line noise attenuation, noise emissions from most construction equipment (85 dBA or less at a distance of 50 feet) may reach levels of 69.2 to 76.7 dBA at these facilities.
 However, these maximum noise levels would only be experienced from the boundaries of the recreational facilities closest to the proposed substation and would dissipate at further distances.
 Additionally, the actual noise would likely be lower in the field, where objects and topography would cause further noise attenuation.
 While the construction noise may be distracting to users along a short segment of trail or a single golf course hole, noise impacts would not detract from the overall use of these recreational facilities.
-The closest residential noise receptor to the substation footprint is a residence located approximately 475 feet north-northwest of the proposed substation, on the opposite side of Edgemoor Road (Figure 2).
-It is estimated that noise levels from most construction equipment would attenuate to 65.5 dBA at this residence, higher than USEPA's recommended L{dn} guidance of 55 dBA for residential areas, but just slightly above HUD's recommendation of 65 dBA.
-Other nearby residences, such as those to the west-northwest and southeast of the site. would typically experience maximum construction noise levels ranging from 60.9 to 64.8 dBA.
+The closest residential noise receptor to the substation footprint is a residence located approximately 475 feet north-northwest of the proposed substation, on the opposite side of Edgemoor Road (Figure 3).
+It is estimated that noise levels from most construction equipment would attenuate to 65.5 dBA or less at this residence, higher than EPA's recommended Ldn guidance of 55 dBA for residential areas, but just slightly above HUD's recommendation of 65 dBA.
+Additionally, as 65.5 dBA would be the maximum residential noise level, construction noise would typically fall below this level and would be unlikely to exceed the City ordinance guidelines of 65 dBA for more than 50 percent of a one-hour survey.
+Other nearby residences, such as those to the west-northwest and southeast of the site, would typically experience maximum construction noise levels ranging from 60.9 to 64.8 dBA.